 What does nata de coco taste like?

-Nata de coco is chewy and not sweet in its raw form.
-You'll notice its mild and slightly acidic flavor.
-However, it is typically flavored and sweetened with sugar or fruit juice, making it a delicious addition to desserts and beverages.
+Nata de coco has a unique chewy texture and a mild, slightly acidic flavor in its raw form.
+However, the nata de coco sold in supermarkets is typically cooked and sweetened with sugar or fruit juice, making it perfect for desserts and beverages.

 Is nata de coco healthy?